Why Are the Emirates (UAE) Supporting the RSF?

 The UAE – RSF Connection

-The main reason for UAE to support the Rapid Support Forces (RSF) against the Sudanese Armend Forces (SAF), the national army, is that this war serves the UAE’s interests in defending their enormous investments in Sudan.
+The main reason for UAE to support the Rapid Support Forces (RSF) against the Sudanese Armed Forces (SAF), the national army, is that this war serves the UAE’s interests in defending their enormous investments in Sudan.
 Any successful democratic or revolutionary experiment in their sphere of influence is perceived as a threat, justifying extreme measures, even if it means destroying a country harboring such sentiments.
+However, this does not mean to say that SAF was a democratic player!

 The United Arab Emirates is the foreign player most invested in the war.
 In fact, without its direct and all-around support, the RSF would not have been able to wage war to the same extent.